Weber-Cyber-Club/Club-Challenges/CONTRIBUTING.md

     ## Purpose: Give a basic outline of why this challenge was created, and what students should learn.

-    ### Question: Give questions for students to answer.
+    ## Questions: Give questions for students to answer.

         Indent questions so students can copy and paste easily, especially if there are some values they will need to evaluate.